conectado/conectado-blog/content/sharing-io-resources.md

 This protocol could cause the clients to receive segmented messages from different clients without the possibility to distinguish between them, but let's ignore that too.

+## Implementations

+We can easily identify that we need some kind of concurrency to react either to a message from any client or a new TCP connection.

+This can be done with threads, manually with OS functions, or with an async runtime.
+Since we are writing an IO-bound application, we will go for an async runtime, `tokio` in this case.

+Having established that, let's move on to the details.

 ## Tests

 First, let's write a test to get a feeling of how the protocol should behave.
 Note that this isn't done to catch edge cases, only to encode a few key expectations.